SamBaS: Sampling-Based Stochastic Block Partitioning

 The outlier graph R10 shows that the choice of sampling algorithm depends on the structure of the graph.
 While our synthetic graphs do not capture the behavior of R10, our own experiments on the Graph Challenge~\cite{Kao2017StreamingPartition} graphs showed a similar pattern to R10, where ES sampling produces better quality results than the other sampling algorithms, including RNN.
 This raises the question of whether or not other graph parameters exist that similarly affect the choice of sampling algorithm.

-On the whole, however, the results in this section provide strong evidence that our sampling approach works well on real-world graphs.
-This is despite the fact that we only considered a 30\% sample size in these experiments; our preliminary results~\cite{Wanye2019FastSampling} suggest that generally a 35\%-45\% sample size is needed to achieve near-optimal result quality.
+On the whole, however, the results in this section provide strong evidence that SamBaS works well on real-world graphs.
+This is despite the fact that we only considered a 30\% sample size in these experiments; our preliminary results~\cite{Wanye2019FastSampling} suggest that generally a 35\%-45\% sample size is needed to achieve near-optimal accuracy.

-For future work, we envision extended testing of the generalizability of our approach by applying it to several categories of real-world graphs, including protein interaction networks and social network graphs.
-Additionally, we would like to see our approach applied to overlapping community detection, which is a more accurate representation of the real-world scenario, albeit more computationally expensive.
+For future work, we envision studying the generalizability of SamBaS by applying it to several categories of real-world graphs, including protein interaction networks and social network graphs.
+Additionally, we would like to see SamBaS applied to overlapping community detection, which is a more accurate representation of the real-world scenario, albeit more computationally expensive.
 Finally, while the Partition Quality Score metric works for comparing results on the same graph, it is not suitable for comparing results across different graphs, likely due to the effect that graph size has on $H^{max}$ and $H$.
 Therefore, to improve the evaluation of community detection algorithms in real-world graphs without known ground truth, we plan to look into different normalization schemes that would make Partition Quality Score comparable across graphs.